Nafees10/qscript/spec/syntax.md

 template globVar(T){
 	var T globVar;
 }
-fn int getSquare(int x){ return x * x; }
 template square(int x){
-	enum int square = getSquare(x); # function call will be made at compile time }
+	enum int square = getSquare(x); # function call will be made at compile time fn int getSquare(int x){ return x * x; }
+}
 template sum(T x, T y, T){
 	T sum = x + y;
 }
 ```

+Anything within a template is private.

-Since the template results in a variable with the same identifier as the
+Since the template results in a variable/enum with the same identifier as the
 template itself, the resulting variable will replace the template whereever
 initialised: